 What Does Accreditation Look Like?

-To see accreditation in action, look to The Richard W. Riley College of Education and Leadership at Walden University, one of the 238 educator preparation providers that have earned CAEP accreditation.
+To see accreditation in action, look to The Richard W. Riley College of Education and Human Sciences at Walden University, one of the 238 educator preparation providers that have earned CAEP accreditation.
 Of the approximately 1,200 colleges, schools, and departments of education in the United States,3 only about 20% have achieved this distinction.
-Walden University’s Riley College of Education and Leadership earned CAEP accreditation by meeting rigorous national standards and demonstrating excellence in the areas of content and pedagogy, clinical experiences, selectivity, program impact, and capacity for continuous improvement.
+Walden University’s Riley College of Education and Human Sciences earned CAEP accreditation by meeting rigorous national standards and demonstrating excellence in the areas of content and pedagogy, clinical experiences, selectivity, program impact, and capacity for continuous improvement.

-The Richard W. Riley College of Education and Leadership is accredited by the Council for the Accreditation of Educator Preparation (CAEP) and offers a full range of online teaching degree programs, including a BS in Elementary Education.
+The Richard W. Riley College of Education and Human Sciences is accredited by the Council for the Accreditation of Educator Preparation (CAEP) and offers a full range of online teaching degree programs, including a BS in Elementary Education.
 Expand your career options and earn your degree in a convenient, flexible format that fits your busy life.

-Walden University's The Richard W. Riley College of Education and Leadership is accredited by the Council for the Accreditation of Educator Preparation (CAEP) for a period of seven years, from April 2019 through June 2026.
+Walden University's The Richard W. Riley College of Education and Human Sciences is accredited by the Council for the Accreditation of Educator Preparation (CAEP) for a period of seven years, from April 2019 through June 2026.
 This accreditation covers initial teacher preparation programs and advanced educator preparation programs.
 CAEP is the only recognized national accreditor for educator preparation, promoting excellence in educator preparation through quality assurance and continuous improvement.
-The Riley College of Education and Leadership earned CAEP accreditation by meeting rigorous national standards and demonstrating excellence in the areas of content and pedagogy, clinical experiences, selectivity, program impact, and capacity for continuous improvement.
+The Riley College of Education and Human Sciences earned CAEP accreditation by meeting rigorous national standards and demonstrating excellence in the areas of content and pedagogy, clinical experiences, selectivity, program impact, and capacity for continuous improvement.

 Walden University is accredited by The Higher Learning Commission, www.hlcommission.org.